 As the design of the spoon evolved, so did the hallmarking process.
 Pre-restoration, the leopards head hallmark, which signifies the assay office of London, could be found in the bowl of the spoon.
 During the reign of Charles II there was a traditional period of hallmarking.
 This meant that sometimes the bowls of spoons were still hallmarked, but sometimes the stems would be preferred.
 Often, there could be a mixture; the leopards head would be placed on the bowl but the other hallmarks would run up the stem.
 Around 1781, the hallmarking customs seemed to solidify.
 At this point the marks were all placed near the end of the handle rather than close to the bowl.

 Today, we still use over 50 different types of spoons in preparing, cooking and eating food.
 In the past this number was even larger!
 There is no doubt that the spoon is a necessity, and has proved a vital instrument throughout history.
-Now that you’ve gained a bit of insight about its history, why not browse our collection here at AC Silver to see some remarkable silver pieces for yourself?
+Now that you’ve gained a bit of insight about its history, why not browse our collection of silver spoons to see some remarkable silver pieces for yourself?